 * Conscious Dying – Preparing for a peaceful transition

-* Putting your things in Order – Completing your Advance health care & death care Directives
+* Preparing for the Big Departure – Completing your Advance health care & death care directives

 * Your Final Footprint – Green alternatives to traditional funeral, burial and cremation practices